NEW MEXICO AND TEXAS

-Target birds will include Ross’s Goose, Bald Eagle, Fox Sparrow and all three rosy-finches and other mountain specialities in New Mexico and Plain Chachalaca, Least Grebe, Hook-billed Kite, White-tailed Hawk, Whooping Crane, Red-billed Pigeon, Buff-bellied Hummingbird, Ringed and Green Kingfishers, Great Kiskadee, Green Jay, Clay-coloured Thrush, Long-billed Thrasher, Olive Sparrow and Altamira and Audubon’s Orioles in Texas.
+Target birds will include Ross’s Goose, Bald Eagle, Fox Sparrow and all three rosy-finches plus other mountain specialities in New Mexico, and Plain Chachalaca, Least Grebe, Hook-billed Kite, White-tailed Hawk, Whooping Crane, Red-billed Pigeon, Buff-bellied Hummingbird, Ringed and Green Kingfishers, Great Kiskadee, Green Jay, Clay-coloured Thrush, Long-billed Thrasher, Olive Sparrow and Altamira and Audubon’s Orioles in Texas.

 Day 6 We leave the Rio Grande Valley early, perhaps calling in at the impressive new Edinburg Scenic Wetlands Reserve north of McAllen.
 By late afternoon we will have reached the famed birding haunts of Rockport/Fulton where we will spend the next two nights.
 Sandhill Cranes and raptors such as White-tailed and Harris’s Hawks will be encountered along the route.

-Day 9 Our birding in New Mexico will begin in earnest as we ascend Sandia Crest, a site above 10,000 feet, where Black, Brown-capped and Grey-crowned Rosy-finches of two races are all possible at feeding stations.
+Day 9 Our birding in New Mexico will begin in earnest as we ascend Sandia Crest, a site above 3000 metres, where Black, Brown-capped, and Grey-crowned Rosy-finches of two races, are all possible at feeding stations.
 Other species typical of the Rocky Mountains range may include Steller’s Jay, Townsend’s Solitaire, American Three-toed and Hairy Woodpeckers, Williamson’s Sapsucker, Mountain Chickadee, Pygmy Nuthatch, Dark-eyed Junco and Red Crossbill.
 In the afternoon we will head south to Socorro.
-If time allows, we will stop for roadside birding and might see Golden Eagle, Ferruginous Hawk, Sage Thrasher, Western and Mountain Bluebirds and McCown’s Longspur.
+If time allows, we will stop for roadside birding and may see Golden Eagle, Ferruginous Hawk, Sage Thrasher, Western and Mountain Bluebirds and McCown’s Longspur.
 Herds of Pronghorn could well be encountered in the grasslands.
 By the time we reach Socorro we will probably have seen thousands of Snow and Ross’s Geese, and hundreds of Sandhill Cranes.
 Two nights in Socorro.

 Day 11 A fresh selection of species will await us as we travel south to explore two very large reservoirs: Elephant Butte and Caballo Lake.
 The former is a great site for wintering waterfowl, often in some of the largest numbers that we have seen on any of our North American tours.
 We shall scour through the rafts of Western Grebes looking for Clark’s Grebe and through the Common Mergansers looking for Hooded Merganser.
 Bald and Golden Eagles, Northern Harriers and Rough-legged Hawks are also possible in the area.
 The reservoirs have a reputation for attracting some of the best rarities in the state including Glaucous, Mew and Thayer’s Gulls.
 The surrounding parks may support Scaled and Gambel’s Quails, Cactus, Rock and Bewick’s Wrens, Phainopepla, Say’s Phoebe and masses of White-crowned Sparrows.
 The immediate shoreline should not be overlooked and produced McCown’s, Chestnut-collared and Lapland Longspurs on our 2013 tour, all of them close up and personal.
 We will stay in Truth or Consequences overnight.